Jim61C/Image-Based-Labeling-Using-Wide-Baseline-Matching/README.md

 │   └── test3.jpg
 ...

-- test1.jpg and test3.jpg are the super wide baseline image sets used for construct the unique feature patches database for the scene and test2.jpg is the testing image of the scene
+- test1.jpg and test3.jpg are the super wide baseline image sets used for construct the unique feature patches database for the scene
+- test2.jpg is the testing image of the scene
-- Results will be placed in ./{upperPath}/GaussianWindowOnAWhole/{testFolderName}_{folderSuffix}/ -- {upperPath} is the folder contained in the root folder, -- {testFolderName} is the testset name, for example, "testset_flower1" -- {folderSuffix} is the user specified suffix for marking purpose appended at the end of the folder storing the results.
+- Results will be placed in ./{upperPath}/GaussianWindowOnAWhole/{testFolderName}_{folderSuffix}/
+- {upperPath} is the folder contained in the root folder,
+- {testFolderName} is the testset name, for example, "testset_flower1"
+- {folderSuffix} is the user specified suffix for marking purpose appended at the end of the folder storing the results.
 - These three string parameters will be asked for input in the starter in matchPatches.py